janash/mdi-docs/user_guide/mdi_standard/index.md

 These nodes facilitate structured communication and control flow between drivers and engines, enhancing flexibility in simulation management.
 Nodes are located within MDI Engines.
 If you are writing an MDI Driver, you will interact will nodes by telling your script which nodes to "listen" at.
+You can read more about nodes, including seeing a list of all nodes on the [nodes page](nodes).

 ## Commands
 A comprehensive list of commands forms the core of the MDI Standard, enabling detailed control over the simulation process.